helvetios16/bd2_sgbd/README.md

 # TASK

+-   [x] Create constructor to start the scheme.txt
 -   [!]
 Create table with anithny
 -   [!]
 Add column with name and value each for each
 -   [!]
 Add all columns with their respective names and values.